enzo-project/enzo-dev/doc/manual/source/user_guide/ExecutablesArgumentsOutputs.rst

 inits
 -----

 This is the initial conditions generator.
-See :ref:`RunningInits` for more detailed information.
+See :ref:`using_inits` for more detailed information.
 Initial conditions with a single initial grid or multiple nested grids can be created with this executable.
 Output file names are user-specified, but in a standard cosmology simulation with a single initial